Ellis Stanley Joseph: 1921 shipment

 In 1921, Ellis Joseph was a passenger on the first part of the last voyage of the SS Canastota.
 After the ship left New York and passed through the Panama Canal, it called first at Suva, Fiji, where numerous birds, animals and reptiles were transferred to the A.U.S.N.
-Co. steamer Levuka (bound for Sydney), along with Mr Joseph.
-The transfer between ships was made so as to reduce the time it would take to deliver the live cargo to Sydney.
+Co. steamer Levuka (bound for Sydney), along with Ellis Joseph, who had been on the ship as a passenger.
+The transfer between ships was made so as to reduce the time it would take to deliver the live cargo to Sydney, as Canastota was to call at several ports prior to arriving in Sydney.

 The wildlife in the shipment were as follows.

 "8 bears (polar and grizzly), 3 buffaloes, 14 racoons, 2 wolves, 8 foxes, 50 monkeys,.
 2 mountain lions, 5 skunks, 100 snakes, 100 parrots, 100 finches, 2 llamas, 20 white swans, 7 possums, 40 alligators, 21 tortoises,.2 gilla monsters, 1 woolley monkey".

 A hyena and a llama died during the voyage.

 On 18 April 1921, Mr. Joseph and his menagerie reached Sydney safely.
 The cargo of creatures was divided between Taronga Park Zoo in Sydney and Melbourne Zoo.

 On Anzac Day (25 April) 1921, he was reunited - in front of a hundred or so onlookers - with his former pet chipmazee 'Casey', whom he had sold to the Taronga Park Zoo before leaving for America in 1920.
 (This chimpanzee was the second 'Casey', not the one with whom he had travelled Australia in 1909-1910.)
 In Casey's excitement to see him again—or so it was reported at the time—'Casey' embraced Joseph but, in doing so, delivered a bite to Joseph's jaw that resulted in a large wound to his cheek and another below his chin.
 Joseph, who had one arm in a sling at the time, was rescued by a zoo keeper and sent to hospital for treatment.
 The second 'Casey' lived at the zoo, until his death in January 1936.